United States Maritime Commission: Pre-World War II

-President Roosevelt nominated Joseph P. Kennedy first head of the Commission.
+President Roosevelt nominated Joseph P. Kennedy (1937-1938) first director of the Commission.
 Kennedy held that position until February 1938 when he left to become US Ambassador to Great Britain.
-After Kennedy's departure, the chairmanship was assumed by Rear Admiral Emory S. Land, USN (ret.), who had been the head of U.S. Navy's Bureau of Construction and Repair prior to his appointment to the Commission on the behest of the President and where he had been a deputy commissioner since the founding of the body.
+After Kennedy's departure, the chairmanship was assumed by Rear Admiral Emory S. Land, USN (ret.)
+(1938-1946), who had been the head of U.S. Navy's Bureau of Construction and Repair prior to his appointment to the Commission on the behest of the President and where he had been a deputy commissioner since the founding of the body.
 The other four members of the Commission in the years before the beginning of World War II were a mix of retired naval officers and men from disciplines of law and business.
 The man most notable in the group Land brought to the Commission was Commander Howard L. Vickery, USN, who, like Land, was a naval officer closely involved in the construction of new Navy vessels.
 Vickery became responsible for overseeing the Commission's shipbuilding functions including the design and construction of the ships, developing shipyards to build them and companies to manufacture the complicated and highly specialized ship's machinery.
 As World War II drew closer, Vickery was very much at the forefront of putting into place the Emergency Shipbuilding Program which men like Henry J. Kaiser were so instrumental in developing into an industry which would perform some of the greatest feats of wartime industrial production ever previously witnessed and never since matched.